ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/_assignments-drafts/pa4.md

   String[] original1 = Arrays.copyOf(input1, input1.length);
   ```

-  With this flow, you can test that `findCounterExample` returns `null` when
+  With this flow, you can test that `findCounterExample()` returns `null` when
   passed the good partitioner, and a `CounterExample` when given the bad
   partitioner.
-The testing methods `assertNull` and `assertNotNull` can be
+Hint: The testing methods `assertNull` and `assertNotNull` can be
   helpful here.
-- Note that you should generate multiple lists and test several partitions in `findCounterExample`
-  to properly vet each partitioner.
+- Note that you should generate multiple lists and test several partitions in `findCounterExample()` to properly vet each partitioner.

 You can write these tests in `TestPartitionOracle.java` (yes, the tester has
 its own tests!).
 This will get you through the beginning of the problem, and
 familiar with all the major interfaces.
 With this in hand, you can proceed with
 more refined tests.
 Here are some ideas:

-- Make a copy of the good `Partitioner` you wrote, and change it in a subtle
-  way, maybe change a < to a <= in comparison or vice versa.
-Is it still a good
-  partitioner?
-Can your `findCounterExample` check that?
+- Make a copy of the good `Partitioner` you wrote, and change it subtly (i.e. change `<` to `<=` in comparison or vice versa).
+Is it still a good partitioner?
+Can your `findCounterExample()` check that?
 - Make a copy of the good `Partitioner` you wrote and change it in an obviously
-  breaking way, maybe by setting an element to the wrong value.
+  breaking way (maybe by setting an element to the wrong value).
 Does
-  `findCounterExample` correctly return some `CounterExample` for this
+  `findCounterExample()` correctly return some `CounterExample` for this
   implementation?
-- Change `findCounterExample` to call `generateInput` many times, and check that
+- Change `findCounterExample()` to call `generateInput()` many times, and check that
   _all_ the generated lists sort correctly, returning the first failure as a
   `CounterExample` if it didn't.
-- Feel free to add some interesting hand-written cases to `findCounterExample`
+- Feel free to add some interesting hand-written cases to `findCounterExample()`
   where you use interesting input lists that you construct by hand.
 You can
   combine whether they sort correctly or not (e.g. partition them and then check
-  `isValidPartitionResult`).
+  `isValidPartitionResult()`).
-- Use the two partition implementations that you wrote and the implementation you found on the web (below) to check
-  if they are good or bad.
+- Use the two partition implementations that you wrote and the implementation you found on the web (below) to check if they are good or bad.
 - The `java.util.Random` class has useful tools for generating random numbers
   and strings.
 You can create a random number generator and use it to get
   random integers from 0 to a bound, which you can combine with ASCII codes to
   get readable random strings: